Dyirbal language: Consonants

+Vowels

 The Dyirbal vowel system is typical of Australia, with three vowels: /i/, /a/ and /u/, though /u/ is realised as [o] in certain environments and /a/ can be realised as [e], also depending on the environment in which the phoneme appears.
 Thus the actual inventory of sounds is greater than the inventory of phonemes would suggest.
 Stress always falls on the first syllable of a word and usually on subsequent odd-numbered syllables except the ultima, which is always unstressed.
 The result of this is that consecutive stressed syllables do not occur.

 Grammar

 The language is best known for its system of noun classes, numbering four in total.
 They tend to be divided among the following semantic lines: